Voting is a sacred right. Even for some prisoners.

 That's because Jackson, 52, was convicted in Maine, one of just two states that allow felons to vote from behind bars.
 In the U.S., nearly all convicted felons are disenfranchised during their prison sentences and, often, barred from the ballot for years after release.
 Sometimes, offenders lose the right to vote for life.

 But as the impact of felony disenfranchisement laws grows along with skyrocketing incarceration rates, other states are rethinking the rules that kept 6.1 million Americans from voting in 2016.
-Alabama, Wyoming and Maryland have all recently eased voting restrictions for released felons, while Florida organizers have put a constitutional amendment on November's ballot to give most ex-offenders their voting rights back after their completing their sentences, including for any on probation or parole.
+Alabama, Maryland and Wyoming have all recently eased voting restrictions for released felons, while Florida organizers have put a constitutional amendment on November's ballot to give most ex-offenders their voting rights back after completing their sentences, including for any on probation or parole.

-Meanwhile, Maine and Vermont remain unique in preserving the right for prisoners — and serve as a model for states like New Jersey, where Democrats, newly in control of all three branches of government, have plans to propose a bill to stop the disenfranchisement of felons and allow them to vote from behind bars.
+Meanwhile, Maine and Vermont remain unique in preserving voting right for prisoners — and serve as a model for states like New Jersey, where Democrats, newly in control of all three branches of government, plan to propose a bill to stop the disenfranchisement of felons and allow them to vote from behind bars.

 Advocates say the rehabilitative effects of letting incarcerated felons have a voice in their communities are profound, while critics argue they shouldn't be permitted to take part in a process that could end up affecting the very laws they've broken.

 For Jackson, getting involved in politics behind bars — petitioning lawmakers on prison reform, founding a chapter of the National Association for the Advancement of Colored People (NAACP), and casting that first ballot — put him on a path for life after prison.
-Released in 2013, he earned a master's degree and works advocating for inmates and their families with the Maine Prisoner Advocacy Coalition.
+Released in 2013, he earned a master's degree and works on behalf of inmates and their families with the Maine Prisoner Advocacy Coalition.

-"It committed me to prison reform, social reform, to work in social justice," Jackson told NBC News of that 2008 vote, which occurred about halfway through the nearly two decades he spent behind bars.
+"It committed me to prison reform, social reform, to work in social justice," Jackson said of that 2008 vote, which occurred about halfway through his nearly two decades behind bars.
 "Having some sense of community and being part of the society is really necessary."

 Advocates and corrections officials say voting plays a positive role in keeping prisoners connected to the outside world.